margaretmf/margaretmf.github.io/keycreativewriting.md

 ## i am one in a sea ##
-i am a voice in a sea of voices yearning to say something kind.

-i am a conscience in a sea of consciences desiring to do the right thing.

-i am a body in a sea of bodies learning to be free.

-i am a heart in a sea of hearts seeking to love more.

-i am a set of eyes in a sea of eyes looking to see the good.
+i am a voice in a sea of voices yearning to say something kind. i am a set of eyes in a sea of eyes looking to see the good. i am a set of ears in a sea of ears hoping to understand what someone's saying. and i am a conscience in a sea of consciences desiring to do the right thing. i am a body in a sea of bodies learning to be free. i am a pair of hands in a sea of hands working to build something new. i am a pair of feet in a sea of feet walking forward each glorioius day. and i am a heart in a sea of hearts seeking to love more. i am one in a sea. i am one in a sea of people doing their best to live this life.

 <br>